| Mansfield PA and Richmond Township in Tioga County PA |

 Ex-Sheriff Hatfield’s Son won French Cross of War

-of Wellsboro, returned home a few days ago from overseas, honored with
+Wellsboro, returned home a few days ago from overseas, honored with a much

-a much coveted French Cross of War.
-The following interesting story of
+coveted French Cross of War.
+The following interesting story of the fight in

-them.
-They may have been what saved his life, as the party ran into a German
+They may have been what saved his life, as the party ran into a German machine

-machine gun nest, and the Huns proceeded to lay waste to the little party,
+gun nest, and the Huns proceeded to lay waste to the little party, soon putting

-soon putting them out of the running, killing or wounding all but Hatfield
+them out of the running, killing or wounding all but Hatfield and one other.

 “As the Huns kept up continuous fire and they had come to a place where

-as well go forward and so he started toward the machine gun, exchanging
+well go forward and so he started toward the machine gun, exchanging fire with

-fire with them as he went forward.
-Two of the Germans were killed and five
+them as he went forward.
+Two of the Germans were killed and five more piled out

-his gun, but this did not phase him as he had hung the Indian sign on that
+but this did not phase him as he had hung the Indian sign on that bunch of

-bunch of Heinies, so he made them gather up the machine gun and the sergeant
+Heinies, so he made them gather up the machine gun and the sergeant in command

-in command of the little bunch of Yankees, who had been shot through the
+of the little bunch of Yankees, who had been shot through the leg, and marched

 “After delivering up his prisoners and booty, he again joined his company